Mincemeat with Apricots and Oranges

 • 40 g apricots (finely chopped) Other options; very finely sliced kumquats with their pips removed, dried cranberries or sour cherries

-• 60 g candied peel (finely chopped)
+• 50 g candied peel (finely chopped) or add more currants

 • 200 g apple (or quince) – varieties such as Bramley, Braeburn or Pink Lady are ideal – cored and chopped (small) or very coarsely grated.
 No need to peel.